 Practical steps to protect information not only reduce risk but improve your prospects of enforcing protective clauses in court, if necessary.

-- clearly label confidential information as such
+clearly label confidential information as such

-- secure physical and electronic documents by using locked cabinets, offices, password protection and encryption
+ensure information security by securing physical and electronic documents by using locked cabinets, offices, password protection and encryption

-Stop employees from storing contacts and any business information on external sites such as LinkedIn, as this makes information harder to protect.
+Stop employees from storing contacts and any business information on external sites, such as LinkedIn, as this makes information harder to protect.
 Consider doing this using a Social media policy.